scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     >>> plt.plot(x, f(x))  # doctest:+SKIP
     >>> plt.show()  # doctest:+SKIP

-We can see that the function has a global minimizer near :math:`x = -1.3` and a local minimizer around :math:`x = 3.8`, but the precise values cannot be determined from the plot.
+We can see that the function has a local minimizer near :math:`x = 3.8` and a global minimizer near :math:`x = -1.3`, but the precise values cannot be determined from the plot.

 The most appropriate function for this purpose is